 This article was featured in our Ideas to Impact newsletter.
 Each month we explore the ideas that create real impact with exclusive insights from our team to help accelerate your strategic business outcomes.
 Subscribe today to receive each issue in your inbox as soon as it’s published.

 Building products quickly to meet customer needs is more important than ever, especially as customer expectations continue to evolve.
-It’s not enough to simply focus on building things right, companies must focus more on building the right thing in the first place.
+It’s not enough to simply focus on building things right, companies must focus more on building the right thing in the first place with a customer-centric product development process.

 At its heart, product development is about discovering what customers really need, then bringing that valuable product to market.
 In an ideal world, products are developed incrementally and iteratively, with fast feedback loops to improve product quality and rapid experimentation to validate that the product is actually fulfilling customer needs.